ryverine/Word-Guess-Game/README.md

 4. Determine if that letter has already been used, if so do nothing.

 5. If Player input has not been used yet, compare letter to each character of secret word.
-..*If match is found letter appears in appropriate position on page.
+ * If match is found letter appears in appropriate position on page.
-..*If match is not found guess count is incremented.
+ * If match is not found guess count is incremented.

 6. Test to see if secret word has been found.
-..*If found: increment win count,  get next secret word, clear letter guess list, and set guess count to 0;
+ * If found: increment win count,  get next secret word, clear letter guess list, and set guess count to 0;
-..*If not found: test to see if player has used up all guesses (8), and if so start the next round with the next secret word.
+ * If not found: test to see if player has used up all guesses (8), and if so start the next round with the next secret word.
 Otherwise, wait for next user input.

 ## Global Variables